rpomponio/neuroHarmonize/README.rst

 Quick Start
 -----------

-*Please note that the ComBat [3]_ algorithm corrects for site effects but intentionally preserves covariate effects.* If you wish to remove covariate effects as well you can use the argument ``return_s_data``.
+*Please note:* the ComBat [3]_ algorithm corrects for site effects but intentionally preserves covariate effects.
+If you wish to remove covariate effects as well you can use the argument ``return_s_data``.

 You must provide a **data matrix** which is a ``numpy.array`` containing the